 States that Ban Declawing A recent article by NPR shares the wonderful news that the state of New York bans declawing!
 As of July 2019 "Effective immediately, the new law prohibits the amputation procedure unless done in an effort to treat a medical condition that's affecting the cat.
 Cases that warrant the procedure might include injury, tumor or an untreatable infection.
 Otherwise, veterinarians will face up to $1,000 in fines if they perform the operation for any other reason".
 I wonder if more states will follow in New York's footsteps and ban declawing?!

 Michigan Introduces Bill to Ban Declawing Way to go Michigan!
 We could be the second state, following New York, to ban declawing unless it is for medical purposes.
 I was born and raised around cats, and when I was a kid it was normal to have all 4 cat paws declawed.
 Now that I am older and wiser and know the risks and pain associated with the declaw procedure, I can see why it should be illegal.
-We have a rescue that is declawed, but our 5 Maine Coon cats have all of their claws.
+Our Maine Coon cats have all of their claws.
 It is a misconception that they will destroy your house if they have claws.
 We have several scratch posts available for them and a spray bottle filled with water to discourage them from inappropriately scratching.
 It took a few days for them to figure out where to scratch, but (knock on wood) we have not had anything destroyed from their scratching.
 Their are alternative, successful, pain free options instead of choosing to declaw!